IntersectMBO/plutus/docs/ethereum-contracts/README.md

 they all have significant numbers of transactions.

 #### ERC-721 contracts.
-The two most popular ERC-721 contracts are
-[CryptoKitties](https://www.cryptokitties.co/) and
-[BlockChainCuties](https://blockchaincuties.com/), both of which allow you to cokllect virtual creatures, trade them, get them to take part in puzzles and adventures, and so on.
+The two most popular ERC-721 contracts are [CryptoKitties](https://www.cryptokitties.co/) and [BlockChainCuties](https://blockchaincuties.com/), both of which allow you to collect virtual creatures, trade them, get them to take part in puzzles and adventures, and so on.

 #### Non-ERC-20 contracts
-Here's a discussion of the non-erc-20 contracts, which are probably of more interest from the point of view of smart contracts.
+Here's a discussion of the non-ERC-20 contracts, which are probably of more interest from the point of view of smart contracts.
 Even though all of these have large transaction numbers, it's very difficult to find out what some of them are for.
 The identifiable ones mostly seem to be for DEXs and simple gambling games.